andrewjahn/AndysBrainBook/docs/unix/Unix_08_Sed.rst

 Now replace the forward slash with some other character.
 Which separators (also known as delimiters) seem better than others?
 Why?
 When would a forward slash separator be problematic?

 2. You can delete a line in sed by changing the last ``g`` to a ``d``.
+When using sed to delete a line, you must 1) remove the initial ``s``, and 2) only use forward slashes as delimiters.
 For example, if you wanted to delete a line containing the string "name", you would type:

 ::

-  sed "|name|d" Hello.sh
+  sed "/name/d" Hello.sh

 Knowing this, download the `Make FSL Timings <https://github.com/andrewjahn/FSL_Scripts/blob/master/make_FSL_Timings.sh>`__ script, and use sed to delete any lines that contain the string ``run-1``.
 Compare the output to what was in the script before you ran sed.